jedi-academy/learn-4711/data/lessons/faq.md

 in NetBeans, or <code>.idea</code> using PHPstorm.
 You need to do this before making a commit that would include them, or else they will be a pain to git ignore later.

-### Why don't my conttributions get counted correctly?
+### Why don't my contributions get counted correctly?

 If you see one or two commits with the proper avatar, and the rest have the avatar grayed out, you need to make sure that your "signing name" matches your github user name.